viansebastian/AdultsIncome-PredictiveAnalytics/README.md

 |    XGBoost   | 0.891053 |   0.82002 | 0.696071 | 0.752979 |
 |   AdaBoost   | 0.859909 |  0.775178 | 0.581347 | 0.664414 |

-1. Dari hasil training, dua model terbaik adalah Random Forest dan XGBoost.
-Hal ini dibuktikan bukan hanya dengan training accuracy yang sangat tinggi, melainkan F1 Score yang sangat tinggi juga.
-F1 Score yang tinggi merupakan indikasi bahwa model tersebut jarang melakukan kesalahan dalam prediksi nilai benar maupun salah.
-Penjelasan F1 Score akan dijelaskan lebih dalam pada tahap Evaluation.
+1. From the training results, the two best models are Random Forest and XGBoost.
+This is proven not only by the very high training accuracy, but also by the very high F1 Score.
+A high F1 Score is an indication that the model rarely makes mistakes in predicting true or false values.
+The explanation of the F1 Score will be explained in more depth at the Evaluation stage.

-2. Dapat diamati juga bahwa dari dataset drop One Hot Encoded dan Ordinal Encoded, terdapat perubahan yang cukup signifikan (peningkatan hingga dua persen) pada training accuracy.
-Hal ini menunjukkan pentingnya mengawetkan ordinalitas pada dataset (jika ada), yang dalam hal ini ada terutama pada fitur educationClass.
+2. It can also be observed that from the One Hot Encoded and Ordinal Encoded drop datasets, there is a significant change (up to two percent increase) in training accuracy.
+This shows the importance of preserving ordinality in the dataset (if any), which in this case is mainly in the educationClass feature.

-3. Pengujian prediksi terakhir akan menggunakan test data dari test_ord, dikarenakan dataset ini mengimplementasikan Ordinal Encoding dan memiliki tingkat integritas yang lebih tinggi dari dataset imputasi.
-Mengingat bahwa jumlah dataset ini melimpah dari awal, metode Drop tetap menjadi metode Data Handling terbaik karena pengawetan integritasnya.
+3. The final prediction test will use test data from test_ord, because this dataset implements Ordinal Encoding and has a higher level of integrity than the imputation dataset.
+Given that the number of this dataset is abundant from the beginning, the Drop method remains the best Data Handling method because of its integrity preservation.

-***Testing dan Prediksi Akhir***
+***Testing and Final Predictions***

 ---

-Melihat hasil dari hasil training diatas, terutama dari test_dum dan test_ord, dapat dilihat bahwa terjadi peningkatan akurasi dari dua model dengan akurasi tertinggi, yaitu Random Forest dan XGBoost.
-Hal ini membenarkan bahwa penting untuk menyimpan fitur ordinality (jika ada) yang dalam hal ini ada pada dataset, terutama educationClass.
+Looking at the results of the training results above, especially from test_dum and test_ord, it can be seen that there is an increase in accuracy from the two models with the highest accuracy, namely Random Forest and XGBoost.
+This confirms that it is important to store ordinality features (if any) which in this case are in the dataset, especially educationClass.

-Secara konsisten, model Random Forest dan XGBoost menghasilkan akurasi dan F1 Score yang tinggi, sebuah indikasi dari model yang unggul.
+Consistently, the Random Forest and XGBoost models produced high accuracy and F1 Score, an indication of a superior model.

-Pengujian prediksi terakhir akan menggunakan test data dari test_ord dikarenakan dataset ini mengimplementasikan metode Drop dan Ordinal Encoding sehingga dataset ini menjaga sifat ordinalitasnya dan memiliki tingkat integritas yang lebih tinggi dari dataset imputasi.
-Mengingat bahwa jumlah dataset ini melimpah dari awal, metode Drop tetap menjadi metode Data Handling terbaik karena pengawetan integritasnya.
+The final prediction test will use test data from test_ord because this dataset implements the Drop and Ordinal Encoding methods so that this dataset maintains its ordinality properties and has a higher level of integrity than the imputation dataset.
+Given that the number of this dataset is abundant from the beginning, the Drop method remains the best Data Handling method because of its integrity preservation.

-Metode Testing akan sama dengan metode Training, menggunakan Pipeline untuk meningkatkan efisiensi Testing.
+The Testing method will be the same as the Training method, using Pipeline to increase Testing efficiency.

-***Hasil Testing***
+***Testing Results***

 ---

-Table 3.0 Evaluasi test Accuracy, Precision, Recall, dan F1 Score data Dropped One Hot Encoded
+Table 3.0 Evaluation of test Accuracy, Precision, Recall, and F1 Score data Dropped One Hot Encoded
 | Model        | Accuracy | Precision | Recall   | F1-Score |
 |--------------|----------|-----------|----------|----------|
 |      KNN     | 0.858943 |  0.770925 | 0.619469 | 0.686948 |